cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 ### 4.5 Using MPI with SLURM

+TODO: explanation missing

-run with srun
+* run with srun
-run with sbatch
+* run with sbatch

 To run MPI on SLURM, ensure that Open MPI is installed.
 To install this, you can run the slurm.py script again with `python3 slurm.py` on